volusiaidpa/volusiaidpa.github.io/index.md

 session to be raffled.
 To qualify you must shoot both the IDPA and GM Knockdown Steel matches for at least 3 of the next 4 months.
 The winner will be announced after a drawing at the March, 2019 match.</p>

-<br /><h3>New Shooters</h3><br />

-<p>First-time IDPA shooters are required to attend the New Shooter's briefing held at 8:30 sharp.
-You must arrive in time to check-in before
- the briefing begins, arriving at 8:00 would probably be a good idea.
-During the New Shooter's briefing we'll review IDPA-specific safety rules and do a quick overview of the competition rules.
-If you've never shot a match before, don't worry: you'll find IDPA shooters are a friendly group and will be eager to help you have a successful day.
-Please review the <a class="text" href="/getting-started-idpa.html">Getting Started in IDPA</a> page for some guidance on what to bring and don't be afraid to email the Match Director if you have specific questions.</p>

-<p>IDPA membership is required to shoot our IDPA matches.
-Membership is not required for your first match but you are encouraged
-to join.</p>